-Average inline skaters can attain speeds hovering around 8mph-16mph.
+The average inline skater can attain speeds hovering around 8mph-16mph.
 In comparison, the fastest inline skaters can sustain an average speed of 25mph.
 But some speed skaters can reach pretty high speeds, sometimes rolling along at 40mph or even faster.
-Speeds of up to 60mph have been posted on some courses, but that’s certainly not average speed skating.
+Speeds of up to 60mph have been posted on some tracks, but that’s certainly not average inline skating speed.

 Who’s the Fastest Inline Skater in the World?

-How Long Will It Take to Travel a Mile on Rollerblades?
+How Long Does It Take to Travel a Mile on Rollerblades?

 How to Skate Really Fast On Rollerblades

-In terms of technique, being able to sprint at the start of your skating session can help you roll really fast.
-Also, being able to do crossovers like a pro can help you exit corners like some bat out of hell.
+Also, sprinting at the start of your skating session can help you roll really fast.
+And being adept at crossovers can help you exit turns like a bat flying out of hell.

-Boot design (wheel size) also comes into play when it comes to speed.
-If you have strong leg muscles and have great skating skills, having large-diameter wheels on your skates can really supercharge your motion.
+If you have strong leg muscles and great skating skills, skating large-diameter wheels can really supercharge your motion.
+And if there’s lots of hilly terrains where you are, you’ll naturally skate faster haha.

-7 Factors That Affect How Fast You Go on Inline Skates
+8 Factors That Determine How Fast You Can Go on Inline Skates

 - The quality of the bearings